-Scroll down for information about the bodies responsible for Structural Funds programmes and about the first level control in Portugal.
+This page contains information on the bodies responsible for Structural Funds programmes and on the first level control in Portugal.
 You may also speak directly with the Interreg Europe representatives in Portugal.

-Check this table with the managing authorities and intermediate bodies in each country.
-Open sheet PT for Portugal.
+The file immediately below details the managing authorities and intermediate bodies in each country.
+For Portugal, open sheet PT in the file.

-Check the table below to see the summary of the control systems of each country for the 2021-2027 period.
+Please see the table below for a summary each country's control system for the 2021-2027 period.

-This section provides information on the system set up for first level control in your country.
-Any costs associated with this control are indicated so they can be planned for in any project budget.
+This section provides information on the system set up for first level control in Portugal.
+The costs associated with this control are indicated so that they can be planned for in project budgets.

-Portugal has opted for a decentralised first level control system.
-Before the first expenditure can be reported, the project partners will have to propose an independent external controller to the following body:
+Portugal uses a decentralised first level control system.
+Before the first expenditure can be reported, the project partners will be required to propose an independent external controller to the following body:

 Cohesion and Development Agency